f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 ```bash
 $ bash Anaconda3-2019.10-Linux-x86_64.sh
 ```
   This will start a text installation wizard.
-Accept the conditons (in case you agree) and set the installation path.
+Accept the conditions (in case you agree) and set the installation path.

-3. Verify your installtion.
+3. Verify your installation.
 Restart your shell.
-After restarting you shoul see the shell symbol with a `(base)` string like this:
+After restarting you should see the shell symbol with a `(base)` string like this:
    ```bash
    (base) $
    ```